SolidBench/rdf-dataset-fragmenter.js/README.md

 ```
 #### Resource Object Fragmentation Shape

-A fragmentation strategy that groups triples by (subject) resources.
+A fragmentation strategy that group’s triples by (subject) resources.
-It generates shapes and shape index files in the root of the iri container for each information type defined in the config.
+It generates shapes and shape index files in the root of the iri container for each resource type defined in the config.
-The `shape` must be a path to the shape in the [`ShExC`](https://shex.io/shex-semantics/index.html#shexc) format,
+The `shape` must be a a list of path to shape template following the [`ShExC`](https://shex.io/shex-semantics/index.html#shexc) format
+(the templating parameters are define below),
-`directory` must be the name of container of the subject and `name` is the name of the shape inside the `ShEx` schema.
+`directory` must be the name of a container of the subject and `name` is the name of the shape inside the `ShEx` schema.
-If the IRI of the shape is `<$>` then the IRI will be to the pod.
+If the IRI of the shape is `$` then the IRI will be tied to the current container.
+You can refer to another shape in the same container by using `{:ShapeName}` for example
+`ldbcvoc:id <{:Comment}> ;` where `Comment` is the `name` of a shape define
+in the config.
+When multiple shapes are defined inside a resource type then for each container
+a random one is selected.
+For reproducibility a seed for the selection of the shape template
+*can* be provided using the parameter `randomSeed`.

 An exemple of the `component.js` configuration is presented below.